Logan-PC/bloxdio_available_texture_packs/README.md

 # bloxdio_available_texture_packs

-A repository to store all available texture packs
+This is a repository to store all found bloxd.io Custom Texture packs.

+Below are directions on how to install files from this repository onto bloxd.io.